 AC4 does not pay overhead for institutions in our fellowship program.

 Can I use my fellowship for an internship?

 Yes; However, there are certain requirements for the internship proposals.
 Intern applicants should have 1) an internship already secured, with a letter of support/acceptance from the sponsor; 2) the internship must be related to peace, conflict, and/or sustainable development; 3) the proposal should include description of the projects and tasks that the intern will be performing, and demonstrating the link to the aforementioned topics, and a budget of how funds will be spent.

 Can I use my fellowship for…?

-If you have a question about the relevance of a particular project, consult the AC4 website to see examples of previous fellowship winners, and read the rest of these FAQs thoroughly.
-If you are still unable to locate an answer to your specific question, please email the Research Coordinator.
+If you have a question about the relevance of a particular project, consult the AC4 website to see examples of previous fellowship winners, including the Reflections from Fellows in the Field, and read the rest of these FAQs thoroughly.
+If you are still unable to locate an answer to your specific question, please email the Research Coordinator (contact info below).

 What about sustainable development?

 Sustainable development is one of AC4’s core pillar areas.
 We welcome projects that focus on an issue relevant to sustainable development, but it must have a clear link to one of our other areas of research – violence prevention, conflict resolution, or sustainable peace.
 For example, a project that focuses on health outcomes in conflict zones would be eligible.
 On the other hand, a project that focuses only on health and the environment would not be a strong contender.

 Team grants – how many rec letters, faculty approval forms, etc.?